What was Maintenance of Certification?

 How many CME credits are required for the LLL program?

 Twice in the 10 year cycle, ninety hours of CME credits, of which 30 must be Category 1, as defined by the Accreditation Council for Continuing Medical Education (ACCME) are due.
 These must be earned within three years prior to the deadline, and are required at Level 1 and Level 2 of LLL.

 How do I document my CME credits?

 For Category 1 credits, certified CME providers issue written verification of a Diplomate’s participation in a qualifying activity.
 To satisfy the requirements of LLL, Diplomates must furnish the Board with an official copy of Category 1 credits earned.
 Diplomates are required to maintain a record of all CME credits.
-A sheet to aid tracking of self-reported Category 2 credits can be downloaded here.
+Examples of Category 2 activities and how to document them can be found here.

 What fees will I have to pay for LLL?

-The $200 Annual Certificate Fee, a streamlined replacement of all Recertification and Life Long Learning (LLL) (formerly Maintenance of Certification) application fees, was implemented in 2009 to provide reliable income for the operations of the Board.
-The fee is mandatory for any time-limited ABU Diplomate and for any subspecialty certified Diplomate, regardless of Recertification or Life Long Learning program status.
+The $275 Annual Certificate Fee, a streamlined replacement of all Recertification and Lifelong Learning (LLL) (formerly Maintenance of Certification) application fees, was implemented in 2009 to provide reliable income for the operations of the Board.
+The fee is mandatory for any time-limited ABU Diplomate and for any subspecialty certified Diplomate, regardless of Recertification or Lifelong Learning program status.
 Currency with Annual Certificate Fee is required for Diplomates to participate in LLL.